holochain/dev-resource-kit/projects/holodoc/specs/epic:book workspace per user.md

 # Epic: Book Workspace Per User
 ### Objective:
-As a HoloDoc user, for every book I can have a private workspace representing a collection of book pages representing all my contributed content and revisions.
+As a Holochain.Docs user, for every book I can have a private workspace representing a collection of book pages representing all my contributed content and revisions.
 Each page is represented by a markdown file and each book is a book zome that is referenced to either a "private book" (localchain or private dht) or a "published book" (public book dht that is shared with at least one other user).
 The workspace should only store the minimum amount of data required to represent a revision to another prior version of a given page.

 ### Related Stories:
 * Story 1...